 - Sheriff's Office

 Crisis Intervention Team

-The Loudoun CIT training was recently featured in the September 2014 edition of Police Chief Magazine focusing on mental health's impact on policing.
+The Loudoun CIT training is a model program, has been recognized regionally and nationally, and was featured in the September 2014 edition of Police Chief Magazine focusing on mental health’s impact on policing.
 To date, the Loudoun CIT Program has trained 100% of the LCSO and Leesburg Police Department Emergency Communications Center (ECC) personnel.
 It is mandatory for all ECC personnel to be trained in CIT as they are usually the initial point of contact for consumers (patients) and their families.

 Crisis Intervention Team Goals

-The goals of CIT is to promote positive interactions between law enforcement and persons in crisis, prevent inappropriate restraint, incarceration and stigmatization of persons with mental illness, reduce injuries to deputies and persons suffering from mental illness as well as their families.
+The goals of CIT are to promote positive interactions between law enforcement and persons in crisis, prevent inappropriate restraint, incarceration, and stigmatization of persons with mental illness, reduce injuries to deputies, and persons suffering from mental illness as well as their families.
 It is also to link individuals and their families to appropriate treatment and resources in the Loudoun County Community.